garrandall/popular-music-data/tracks/nobody-i-know-peter-and-gordon.md

 Nobody I know could love you more than me

 Ev'rywhere I go the sun comes shining through
-Ev'ryone I know is sure it shines for you
+Everyone I know is sure it shines for you
 Even in my dreams I look into your eyes
 Suddenly it seems I've found a paradise
 Ev'rywhere I go the sun comes shining through